Alignment with Ohio Manufacturing Competency Model

 Skills You'll Learn

-Network Design Workflows: Students learn to plan and implement workflows for connecting electronic devices, including both wired and wireless networks.
+Students will acquire knowledge of Network Design Workflows, encompassing the planning and implementation of workflows for connecting electronic devices, both wired and wireless.

-Protocol Implementation and Interpretation: They gain practical experience in implementing, testing, and interpreting various networking and communication protocols, such as I2C, SPI, UART, or custom protocols, to enable devices to exchange data.
+Students will acquire knowledge in Protocol Implementation and Interpretation.
+They will gain practical experience in implementing, testing, and interpreting various networking and communication protocols, including I2C, SPI, UART, and custom protocols, to enable devices to exchange data.

 Troubleshooting and Documentation: They document their processes and troubleshoot issues, learning to analyze data transmission and resolve communication errors

-Technical Problem-Solving: Through iterative prototyping and testing, students analyze technical challenges and develop solutions, refining designs based on test results and feedback.
+Students will apply technical problem-solving skills through iterative prototyping and testing.
+They will analyze technical challenges, develop solutions, and refine designs based on test results and feedback.

-Continuous Improvement: They learn to recognize and implement design improvements, optimizing for functionality, manufacturability, and user experience.
+Students will apply Continuous Improvement principles, learning to identify and implement design enhancements that optimize functionality, manufacturability, and user experience.

 System integration and prototyping